bnwolford/gwasTools/README.md

 ## getLDproxy.py

 Given a list of rsIDs for SNPs of interest, find SNPs in linkage disequlibrium (proxy SNPs) using NCBI LDproxy API request.
 Search a VCF to see if SNPs of interest of their proxies are present in the study of interest. rsID to coordinate conversion and vice versa is in development.
+Written in Python 2.7.14 with requests module version '2.18.4'.

+    python getLDproxy.py --help

 ### Examples (run from command line):